stock2shop/website/content/help/solutions/Syntax-error-malformed-JSON.md

 ---
 <!-- update_variant -->
 #### Error description
-Failed to update a product or varaint due to an incorrect response from the server.
+Failed to update a product or variant due to an incorrect response from the server.

 #### Error solution
 Some steps below to help investigate and resolve the server issue.
 Contact Stock2shop Support if this looks greek!